16032022/DeepLearningAI-Hugging-Face-projects/README.md

 # Hugging-Face
-(Revised) Examples of codes enclosed in two short HuggingFace courses that are available in the DeepLearningAI platform.
+Welcome to the HuggingFace repository!
+This repository contains reviewed and personalized code examples inspired by two short courses offered on the DeepLearning.AI platform:

 - Open Source Models with Hugging Face 🌟🌟
 - Building Generative AI Applications with Gradio ✨✨